EvansPauliuts/Easy-Rider-Bus-Company-JetBrains-Academy/README.md

 # Easy-Rider-Bus-Company-JetBrains-Academy
 This project jetbrains academy https://hyperskill.org/projects/128

 ## Work on project.
-Stage 4/6: Special stops
+Stage 5/6: Unlost in time
 ### Objectives

 Objectives
 - The string containing the data in JSON format is passed to standard input.
-- Make sure each bus line has exactly one starting point and one final stop.
+- Check that the arrival time for the upcoming stops for a given bus line is increasing.
-- If a bus line does not meet this condition, stop checking and print a message about it.
-Do not continue checking the other bus lines.
+- If the arrival time for the next stop is earlier than or equal to the time of the current stop, stop checking that bus line and remember the name of the incorrect stop.
-- If all bus lines meet the condition, count how many starting points and final stops there are.
-Print their unique names in alphabetical order.
+- Display the information for those bus lines that have time anomalies.
+For the correct stops, do not display anything.
-- Count the transfer stops and print their unique names in alphabetical order.
-A transfer stop is a stop shared by at least two bus lines.
+- If all the lines are correct timewise, print OK.
 - The output should have the same formatting as shown in the example.

 If you cannot find the necessary information in the stage description, it can probably be found in the